Cambia lingua / Switch language: ITA

-- Bake the cake immediately: to keep your cake soft and fluffy you should bake it as soon as you mixed all the ingredients together.
+- Bake the cake immediately: to have your cake soft and fluffy you should bake it as soon as you mixed all the ingredients together.
 To do that always preheat the oven in advance and also prepare your springform pan in advance so you are ready to bake.

-Store this orange cake on a plate, covered, in a dry corner of your kitchen.
+Store this vegan orange cake on a plate, covered, in a dry corner of your kitchen.
 It'll stay nice and soft for up to 4 days.

 You can also freeze this cake for up to 3 months, but we do not recommend it.
 It stays softer and fluffier when it's fresh.

 You can fill this orange cake with any filling you like.
 For a quicker version, you can use orange jam or any other jams.

 Alternatively, you can fill it with one of our vegan custards.
 Our favourite is to fill it with our delicious vegan pistachio custard, but a classic custard, or a coffee custard work too.